 What happens if I am no longer able to score after I have already accepted an invitation to score?

 What if I am not sure if I can participate in scoring this year?

 Do not accept any invitation to score until you can commit to the scoring opportunity.

 I am a faculty of education student.
 How can I make sure that I am invited to scoring and assessment committees?

-You need to update your proof of enrollment in each year of your program.
+You need to update your proof of enrolment in each year of your program.
 Once you receive your Ontario College of Teachers (OCT) certificate and your information is on the OCT website, make sure that you update your current educator role and enter the OCT number in your EQAO profile.
-Ensure your first name and last name match exactly what is on the OCT website.
+Ensure that the first name and last name in your EQAO profile match exactly what is on the OCT website.